What Is a Shareholder or Stockholder of a Corporation?

 Different Types of Shareholders

 Large corporations have different types of shareholders and types of stock that they own.
 Usually, a corporation will start out with common stock.
 Shareholders holding common stock have voting rights (one vote per share) at the annual meeting, they get dividends when the corporation pays them, and they can sell their shares for a profit (or a loss).
-Common stock shareholders are taking a bigger risk because they can lose their investment.

 Which Shareholders Are in Control?

-A shareholder has a controlling interest in a corporation if the shareholder has a majority of the voting shares of stock in that corporation.
+A shareholder has a controlling interest in a corporation if the shareholder has a majority (50% or more) of the voting shares of stock in that corporation.
 Having controlling interest means that the owner of the controlling shares can control any decision made by the shareholders and override any other shareholder opinions or votes.